Decentralized Upper Confidence Bound Algorithms for Homogeneous Multi-Agent Multi-Armed Bandits: Introduction

 \textbf{Contributions:} The contributions of this paper are four-fold.
 (1) We develop novel decentralized design and analysis techniques for crafting fully decentralized UCB algorithms to solve the homogeneous multi-agent MAB problems on undirected graphs, without requiring any global information.
 These techniques lead to, and are demonstrated by, the following contributions.
-(2) We design the first fully decentralized KL-UCB algorithm, which makes use of the state-of-the-art bandit technique and thus outperforms all existing decentralized UCB algorithms.
-(3) We propose a new fully decentralized UCB1 algorithm, which outperforms the existing one.
+(2) We design the first fully decentralized KL-UCB algorithm over undirected graphs, which makes use of the state-of-the-art bandit technique and thus outperforms all existing decentralized UCB algorithms.
+(3) We propose a new fully decentralized UCB1 algorithm for undirected graphs, which outperforms the existing one.
 (4) Both our algorithms are shown to guarantee each agent to achieve a better logarithmic asymptotic regret than the single-agent counterpart, provided the agent has at least one neighbor.
 More importantly, we further show that the more neighbors an agent has, the better regret it will have, which well incentives collaboration among neighboring agents in a multi-agent bandit network.
+(5) We extend the fully decentralized UCB1 algorithm to directed, possibly unbalanced, strongly connected graphs, which still outperforms the single-agent UCB1.

 The four main contributions together provide a confirmative and comprehensive answer to the earlier posed research question.
 As the key technique of UCB algorithms is to apply specific decision making protocols to the reward mean estimate, and the parameter used in the decision making protocols can be obtained by combining the properties of the common updating rule and the techniques of each single-agent UCB algorithm, we expect the decentralized algorithm design is compatible with most, if not all, UCB algorithms after adaptive modification on case (a) of the decision making step of in Section~\ref{sec:algorithm}.